dustinchadparker/inv2/README.md

-Daxko Interview Project
+## Daxko Interview Project

-As part of the interview process, you will present a C# or JavaScript project that you have written (by yourself!) to our team of engineers.
-The purpose of this part of the interview is for us to evaluate your general knowledge of C# or JavaScript, good coding practices, and communication skills.
-Instead of asking you to write code on the fly on a whiteboard during the interview, we want to give you time to write code in a setting that you control with your own tools so that you can be well-prepared for your presentation.
+1. Product List User Story: As a consumer, I want to see a list of available products for order.

-NOTE: we want to respect your time and do not expect you to go all out and spend many hours perfecting this project.
-Please find the right balance of time spent on the project to get to the point where we can have a good technical discussion around your code.
-If there are areas that you did not have enough time to complete, come prepared to discuss what you would change if you had more time.
+2. I should be able to add multiple products to the shopping cart in one request.

-Project Summary: Create a simple shopping cart API that could be used to support a system that satisfies the user stories below (UI prototypes are included for context around what this system might look like; but for the purposes of this project only the supporting API, no UI, needs to be built).
+3. As a consumer, I want to see what is in my shopping cart before checking out.

-Product List User Story: As a consumer, I want to see a list of available products for order.
-I should be able to add multiple products to the shopping cart in one request.
+4. I should be able to edit the quantities of each item in the cart and

-Shopping Cart User Story: As a consumer, I want to see what is in my shopping cart before checking out.
-I should be able to edit the quantities of each item in the cart and delete an item entirely from the cart.
-I should be able to checkout, creating an order for all of the items currently in the cart.
+5. delete an item entirely from the cart.

-Order Confirmation User Story: As a consumer, I want to see a summary of my order after I’ve checked out.
+6. I should be able to checkout, creating an order for all of the items currently in the cart.
+As a consumer, I want to see a summary of my order after I’ve checked out.

 Technical notes
  There is no need to add functionality other than the user stories listed.